MV-13/ProjetDLM1/README.md

 - **differential_operators.py**: contains operators such as gradient, divergence, laplacian and jacobian.
 - **experiments.py**: contains 4 ready-to-be-ran code sections for our 4 experiments ;
 - **stramlit_utils.py**: a few shortcut functions for streamlit ;
-- **app.py**: streamlit app containing 3 sections for the image fitting, Poisson equation and inpainting tasks.
-The user is free to choose model parameters such as number of hidden layers and hidden neurons, learning rates, number of epochs, proportion of masked pixels, etc. The models are trained and display their progress in real time.
+- **app.py**:streamlit app containing 3 sections for the image fitting, Poisson equation and inpainting tasks.
+Two models are trained simulyaneously for each task : a SIREN and a more standard network.
+The user is free to choose:
+    - model parameters such as number of hidden layers and hidden neurons, learning rates, number of epochs, proportion of masked pixels, etc ;
+    - the image to process from the following list : camera, cat, astronaut, immunohistochemistry, brick, coffee, rocket ;
+    - the activation function for the standard model: ReLU, Sigmoid, Tanh, LeakyReLU.
+Both models are trained and display their progress in real time allowing a quick comparison of their performance.